That-Dev-Girl-Sites/talks.jhalabi.com/datavis/slides.md

 <!-- .slide: data-background="#c45131" -->

 # Chapter 3
-## Make an accessible and responsive graph
+## Make an accessible and responsive graph.

 ---

 # Horizontal bar chart

-We have lots of options, but let's make this example simple.
+We have a bunch of options, but let's make this example simple.

 ---

-<section class="full-screen-img" data-background-image="images/example-bar-chart.jpg" data-background-size="contain" data-background-color="#291f32" aria-label="Screenshot of a WordPress settings page with a single field for a Google API key"></section>
+<section class="full-screen-img" data-background-image="images/example-bar-chart.jpg" data-background-size="contain" data-background-color="#291f32" aria-label="Screenshot our example bar chart of student class levels"></section>

 ---